 Skills assessment of the urological procedures

 The trainee needs to be able to demonstrate competence for each of these 14 core procedures.
+A minimal case load in surgical training is essential to ensure the development and maintenance of operative competence.
+Surgical proficiency relies on repeated, supervised exposure to a range of procedures that reinforce technical skill, clinical judgment, and team coordination.
+Insufficient procedural volume can lead to skill decay and variability in patient outcomes.
 It is recommended that the trainee is assessed by two supervisors/trainers for each of the procedures and deemed to be competent.
-As the field is so wide, it is felt that fixing a rigid “number” of procedures that deems competency is debateable, the emphasis being more on quality rather than quantity. endocrineAt present, the EBU does not specify a fixed number of procedures but rather emphasises the importance of competency.
+As the field is so wide, it is felt that fixing a rigid “number” of procedures that deems competency is debateable, the emphasis being more on quality rather than quantity.
+Even though some specialities define minimal numbers of procedures needed (e.g. endocrine surgery: 5 adrenal procedures) and that these numbers surely can give guidance, at present, the EBU does not specify a fixed number of procedures but rather emphasises the importance of competency.
 Procedures performed by the trainee will become progressively more complex.
 They would initially be “observers”, then later they will be supervised by a senior surgeon, and finally, they shall undertake the procedures “unaided”.

 Trainees should keep a portfolio of their competency outcomes and at the end of training should be clinically independent.